Sun arrests pile pressure on Murdoch media empire

 "Some of the individuals arrested have been instrumental in breaking important stories about public bodies, for example the scandal of our under resourced troops in Iraq ....
 We must take care not to pre-judge the outcome of the police interviews," he said.

-Two of those arrested along with the Sun employees on Saturday in connection with illegal journalist payments were a defense ministry employee and a member of the armed forces, a source said.
+Two of those arrested along with the Sun employees on Saturday in connection with illegal journalist payments were a defence ministry employee and a member of the armed forces, a source said.

 THREAT FROM WITHIN